-1. Place the snowmobile on a level surface.
-Remove both access panels and the hood; then remove the exhaust resonator.
-2. Place a drain pan under the chain case; then loosen the 11 screws securing the chain case cover/oil tank assembly to the chain case housing starting with the bottom screws first.
-3. Remove all 11 screws; then swing the chain case out of the way.
-4. Inspect all chain case components along with the cover seal for nicks or damage.
-5. Wipe the chain case cover and housing free of old oil; then install the cover and secure using the previously removed screws.
-Tighten to 12 ft-lb (16.3 N-m).
-6. Remove the level plug from the chain case cover.
-7. Remove the fill plug from the chain case cover and add Synthetic Chain Lube through the fill plug hole.
-When the lubricant reaches the bottom threads of the level plug hole, install the level plug.
-Tighten to 60 in.-lb (6.8 N-m).
-8. Install the exhaust resonator and secure using the previously removed hardware.
-9. Install the hood and both access panels.
+5. Inspect all chain case components along with the cover seal for nicks or damage.
+6. Wipe clean the chain case cover and housing free of old oil; then install the cover and secure using the existing screws.
+Tighten to 108 in-lb (12.2 N-m).
+7. Fill the chain case with 355 mL (12 oz) of Synthetic Chain Lube through the shift actuator opening until lubricant is level with the bottom of the level plug threads.
+Install the level plug.
+Tighten to 60 in-lb (6.8 N-m).